anthonyprime202/dots/README.md

 # 😺 My Impurrfect NixOS Setup

 Here is my modular nixos setup, that I daily drive.
-You can use by following the instructions below, or just read it get some ideas.
+You can use by following the instructions below, or just read it to get some ideas.
 If you find something wrong please open an issue and help out if you want :)

 ## 💼 Software Suite
 - [Zen Browser](https://zen-browser.app/): For browsing internet